STAT545-UBC-hw-2019-20/stat545-hw-chiukenny/hw01/hw01_gapminder.md

 ## Sample Analysis: Population by Country

-We drill down further and visualize the total population over time for each country in Oceania.
+We drill down further and visualize the total population over time for each country in the Oceania region.
 We see that the population grows at a faster rate in Australia compared to New Zealand.

 ``` r
 df[c("country", "continent", "year", "pop")] %>%